Hussain776/Netflix-Data-Engineering-Project/README.md

 An end-to-end modern data engineering project that leverages the Azure ecosystem and Databricks to build an automated, scalable ETL pipeline using Medallion Architecture.

-> 👏 Inspired by [Ansh Lamba](https://www.youtube.com/@anshlamba) — this project replicates and expands on his Netflix ETL pipeline walkthrough.

 ---

 ## ✨ Overview